tolgee/tolgee-platform/email/HACKING.md

 #### Note on available variables
 Within the for inner template, the iter variable is available as a classic Thymeleaf variable.
-However, within ICU strings, if the iter variable is an object, all the fields are available as plain variables prefixed by `$it_`.
+However, within ICU strings, if the iter variable is an object, all the fields are available as plain variables prefixed by the name of the iteration variable and 2 underscores.
+If you have `product.id`, then you can access it as `product__id`.
 Information about the iteration can be kept by using [Thymeleaf iterator status mechanism](https://www.thymeleaf.org/doc/tutorials/3.1/usingthymeleaf.html#keeping-iteration-status).

 All of these variables still have to be set as `demoProps` for the template to render properly in preview mode.